Can You Get Gratuity After 4 Years and 6 Months? Seeking Legal Insights on Eligibility

 sumeet-haibat1

-However, I would like to seek clarification whether an employee who has completed 4 years 6 months, and 13 days of service will be eligible for Gratuity.
-Considering the fact that the employee is working for 5 days week with two days off.
-Request all to provide your expert opinion on the matter from legal point of view and in accordance with Payment of Gratuity Act.
+I would like to seek clarification on whether an employee who has completed 4 years, 6 months, and 13 days of service will be eligible for gratuity.
+This scenario assumes the employee works a 5-day week with two days off.
+I kindly request all of you to provide your expert opinions on this matter from a legal perspective and in accordance with the Payment of Gratuity Act.

 umakanthan53